FAQs

 How do I know when to replace my LEDs?

 One of the benefits of LED bulbs is that they need to be replaced much less often.
 An LED bulb typically does not “burn out” or fail like other light sources.
 Instead, an LED will decrease the amount of light it produces at the end of its useful life.
 Before removing an LED bulb from the socket, make sure the light switch is turned off.
 Carefully unscrew the LED bulb.
-You may visit Earth911.com to find locations in your community that recycle bulbs.
+You may visit Earth911.com to find locations in your community that recycle LED bulbs.